Play

 Registration:

 After the performance, we invite the audience to reflect on what they have seen and get to know the artists.
-In a moderated discussion, the content of the play is explored in greater depth and questions are posed to both the artists and the audience.
+In a moderated audience talk, the content of the play is explored in greater depth and questions are posed to both the artists and the audience.

-The discussions last approximately 40 minutes and are held in German and English.
+The talks last approximately 30 minutes and are held in spoken German and English.

 Glorious Bodies: Thursday, 22 January, 2026, 8:00 pm The entrance and introduction will be interpreted in German Sign Language.
-The play Glorious Bodies is nonverbal.
+The show Glorious Bodies is nonverbal.

 OMÂ: Thursday, 19 February 2026, 8:00 pm Performance with DGS and mobile hearing loops.
 All moments of the production that use spoken language are translated, as well as the entrance and greeting.
 Please register for the mobile hearing loops until February 13, 2026.